akhilcb/ACBAVPlayerExtension/README.md

     - (void)averagePowerListInLinearFormWithCallbackBlock:(ACBAVPlayerMeteringBlock)iMeteringCallbackBlock;
     //fetch AVAudioPCMBuffer. it has useful methods to manipuate buffers or to display a visualizer
     - (void)audioPCMBufferFetchedWithCallbackBlock:(ACBAVPlayerBufferFetchedBlock)iAudioBufferFetchedBlock;
+    - (void)replaceCurrentItemAndUpdateMeteringForPlayerItem:(AVPlayerItem *)item; //use this instead of "replaceCurrentItemWithPlayerItem" for metering to work.
 ```

 ___Note: This is a beta version.
 There could be some issues(Hopefully minor).
 Use at your own risk.___